Frequently Asked Questions

 35. How are Martin strings different from other brands?

-We still make our own strings as we believe strings are important to the sound of the guitar.
-We put the same care and craftsmanship into the design, sourcing, and manufacturing of the strings as we do our guitars.
+We still make our own strings as we believe strings are important to the sound of the instrument.
+We put the same care and craftsmanship into the design, sourcing, and manufacturing of the strings as we do our instruments.
 We set the highest industry standards of quality and design for our SP core wire.
-All of our metals are sourced to our specifications.
-We design and build our string winding equipment.
-And each and every day we test our strings when we string up our guitars in the Martin factory.
+All of the metals are sourced to our specifications.
+We design and build our own string winding equipment The strings pass a rigorous testing each day at the Martin factory.

 Back to Top